FuelLabs/sway-applications/multisig-wallet/SPECIFICATION.md

 ### `weight_hash()`

-1. Returns the hash of a transaction used to change the weight of owners.
+1. Returns the hash of a transaction used to change the weight of users.

 ## Sequence Diagram